wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-customer-focus/includes/why-user-focus.md

 1. **Internal collaboration** - Examine the types and lengths of meetings in your sales organization, and where there might be unnecessary collaboration.
 1. **Coaching and onboarding** - Understand the importance of coaching and onboarding to external-facing employees, and how these activities can help them be more effective salespeople.

-The following video shows how a U.S. headquartered, multinational technology firm who integrated Workplace Analytics metrics with their existing CRM dashboard and used these analysis areas to understand the collaboration patterns of their sales employees.
+The following video shows how a U.S. headquartered, multinational technology firm who integrated Workplace Analytics metrics with their existing CRM dashboard used these analysis areas to understand the collaboration patterns of their sales employees.

 > [!div class="centered"]
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4NClr]